nextgis/nextgisweb/doc/internal/jsrealm.rst

 Modern JavaScript
 =================

-Since the beginning, the client-side part of NextGIS Web was based on the Dojo 1.x framework.
-It was simple enough and great in terms of modularity in those times.
-But times had changed and now we have modern JavaScript which Dojo 1.x doesn't support.
-NextGIS Web is now in transition from old-style Dojo-based code to modern JavaScript with ES modules, Webpack, and lots of other stuff.
+Previously NextGIS Web client-side was based on Dojo 1.x framework and AMD modules, but now everything is based on up-to-date JavaScript with ES modules and Webpack.

-The bad news is that the migration is hard and will take lots of resources, but the good news is interoperability between old-style and modern JavaScript code.
-Thus you can use modern code from old-style code and vice versa.

 The key points:

 1. Each NextGIS Web component may own one (or more) corresponding Node package, which belongs to the ``@nextgisweb`` scope (true for NextGIS